Plug-in Solar Panels UK: What the New Rules Mean for You (2026)

 2. Draft regulations and product standards.
 DESNZ, working with the IET (Institution of Engineering and Technology) and the ENA (Energy Networks Association), will produce the amended wiring regulations or a new product standard.
 These go through a consultation process before becoming final.

 3. BS 7671 Amendment 4.
-On 15 April 2026, the IET published Amendment 4 to the 18th Edition of BS 7671 (the Wiring Regulations).
-While this amendment focused primarily on stationary battery storage (new Chapter 57) and low-voltage generators (Chapter 708), it laid the groundwork for plug-in solar by providing a framework for distributed energy technologies in domestic settings.
-The transition period runs until 15 October 2026, after which all new installations must comply.
+On 15 April 2026, the IET publishes Amendment 4 to the 18th Edition of BS 7671 (the Wiring Regulations).
+While this amendment focused primarily on stationary battery storage (new Chapter 702) and low-voltage generators (Chapter 708), it lays the groundwork for plug-in solar by providing a framework for distributed energy technologies in domestic settings.
+The transition period will run until 15 October 2026, after which all new installations must comply.
 Source: IET press release.

 4. Manufacturer and retailer preparation.
 Manufacturers selling in Germany and the Netherlands will adapt their products for UK certification.
 Retailers finalise their ranges.
 This takes months from when standards are confirmed.